2014 Infiniti Q50

 Infiniti Q50 Review

-While it may not be the most athletic sport sedan, test drivers say the all-new Infiniti Q50 has a powerful engine and a refined, high-tech interior.
+While it may not be the most athletic sport sedan, reviewers say the all-new Infiniti Q50 has a powerful engine and a refined, high-tech interior.

-The 2014 Infiniti Q50 comes with a V6 engine, which reviewers say provides ample power and swift acceleration.
+The Q50 sedan is the successor to the G37 sedan, and comes with a V6 engine, which test drivers say provides ample power and swift acceleration.
 A seven-speed automatic transmission is standard, and most test drivers say that it offers quick shifts that are smooth and refined.
-However, a few say that the Q50 would feel sportier if the transmission shifted even more quickly.
+However, a few say that the Infiniti Q50 would feel sportier if the transmission shifted even more quickly.
 The 2014 Q50 gets an EPA-estimated 20/29 mpg city/highway, which is about average for a V6-powered upscale midsize car.
 Still, four-cylinder cars like the BMW 320i and the base Audi A4 use considerably less fuel.
 Reviewers say that the all-new Q50 offers a comfortable ride and capable handling, though some note that it’s not quite as athletic as the BMW 3-Series or Cadillac ATS.
 An adaptive steering system is optional, and while it allows drivers to fine tune steering effort and the Q50’s turning radius, the bulk of test drivers say that the system feels artificial and disconnected from the road.
 As a result, some reviewers recommend sticking with the more conventional base steering system.

 - "When the Q50 debuted at last January's Detroit auto show, it looked overstyled as it rotated under the bright display lights.
 Now that we've driven it in real life, we rather like it." -- Automobile Magazine